 - Get into a push-up position on your forearms, legs extended straight behind you, and maintain a straight line from your head to the heels.

-- Hold your weight on your forearms and the toes with keeping the back straight and core tight.
+- Hold your weight on your forearms and toes while keeping the back straight and core tight.
 That’s your starting position.

 - Now bring your right knee out toward the right elbow.
 Then return to the starting position and repeat on the other side to complete one rep.